Shubham-hmh/login-app/README.md

 # client
 this is frontend view for Login-App
 # use following cmd for run
+in client directory :
-In client directory use npm start command to run this locally.
+ npm start

 # for Backend server use below command
+in server directory :
 nodemon server.js

 # During registration it sending email to user registered email with the help of smtp server.